chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 1. Select **Sign in with Chef Automate**
 1. Sign into Chef Habitat Builder using the same credentials used with Chef Automate

-The Chef Automate-deployed Chef Habitat Builder supports authentication with local users only.
-We plan on adding more authentication methods in future releases.

-### Generate a Chef Habitat on-prem Builder Personal Access Token
+### Generate a Chef Habitat Builder Personal Access Token

-You need a Personal Access Token for Chef Habitat on-prem in order to bootstrap packages and to perform authenticated operations with the `hab` client.
+In order to bootstrap packages and to perform authenticated operations with the `hab` client, you must generate a Personal Access Token for Chef Habitat Builder:

-Select your Gravatar icon on the top right corner of the Chef Habitat Builder web page, and then select Profile.
+1. Select your Gravatar icon on the top right corner of the Chef Habitat Builder web page.
+1. Select Profile.
 This will take you to a page where you can generate your access token.
-Make sure to save it securely.
+1. Make sure to save your access token securely.

 ### Create the Core Origin

 Once you are signed in to the Chef Habitat Builder UI, select the **New Origin** button and enter `core` as the name for the origin.

-## Access Chef Habitat Builder On-prem With Chef Habitat Command-Line Tools
+## Access Chef Habitat Builder With Chef Habitat Command-Line Tools

 Use the `https://{{< example_fqdn "automate" >}}/bldr/v1` URL when accessing your Chef Habitat Builder installation with the Chef Habitat command-line tools.
 The Chef Habitat command-line tools recognize the [`HAB_BLDR_URL` environment variable](https://www.habitat.sh/docs/reference/), which you can set on the command line with: